Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: Astrophysical properties and waveform modeling

 To better understand eccentric GW signals, we can also decompose the time-domain waveform of an eccentric binary into different harmonics (see, e.g., \citep{peters63,oleary09,Kocsis_2012,Kocsis2012b} for a detailed explanation),

-where each harmonic can be approximated as a nearly monochromatic sinusoidal signal with amplitude $h_n$ and a frequency of $f_n=nf_{\rm orb}\, (n=1,\,2,\,3\,...)$.
-This property is useful when deriving the detector's response to eccentric signals, which we will discuss subsequently.
+where each harmonic is a sinusoidal signal with amplitude $h_n$ and a frequency of $f_n=nf_{\rm orb}\, (n=1,\,2,\,3\,...)$.
+This property is useful when deriving the detector's response to eccentric signals, which we will discuss subsequently. \xzy{Furthermore, when GW sources evolve slowly (merger timescale $\tau\sim f_{\rm orb}/\dot{f}_{\rm orb}\gg T_{\rm obs}$), the orbital frequency $f_{\rm orb}$ almost keeps constant during observation.
+In this case, the harmonics in Equation~(\ref{eq:eccdecompose}) can be approximated as nearly monochromatic.}

 We note that there have been many works studying the analytic waveform models for eccentric binaries \citep[see, e.g., ][for a review]{Moore2018,Moore_2019b,Loutrel+20, Knee2022ecc}.
 However, we still lack sufficient validation of the pN waveform against numerical relativity for the extreme eccentricity case (e.g., $e>0.999$).
 Despite this, the x-model can still give an accurate description of the highly eccentric waveform in the parameter space we consider in this paper.
 This argument is partly justified because we are focusing on the inspiral stage of stellar-mass binaries (i.e., the millihertz band for LISA detection) instead of the merger and ringdown stages in the LIGO band.
 For the systems that dominate the stellar-mass bursting source population in the local universe \citep{Xuan+23b,Xuan24bkg}, their pericenter distance is typically larger than $a(1-e)\gtrsim 10^{-3}{\rm au}$ (or in other words $\sim 10^{4}$ Schwarzschild radii).
 Therefore, even if the eccentricity is extreme, the gravitational field at the closest approach is still much weaker than the strength of the field for which the x-model has been validated against numerical relativity (21 cycles before the merger \citep{Hinder+10}), and the expansion serves as a plausible description of the GW signal for the systems we discuss hereafter.